History of Siberia: Russian exploration and settlement

-Siberian river routes were of primary importance in the process of Russian exploration and conquest of Siberia.
+Siberian River Routes were of primary importance in the process of Russian exploration and conquest of Siberia.

 In the early 17th century, the eastward movement of Russian people was slowed by the internal problems in the country during the Time of Troubles.
 However, very soon the exploration and colonization of the huge territories of Siberia was resumed, led mostly by Cossacks hunting for valuable furs and ivory.
 While Cossacks came from the Southern Urals, another wave of Russian people came by the Arctic Ocean.
-These were Pomors from the Russian North, who had already been making fur trade with Mangazeya in the north of the Western Siberia for quite a long time.
-In 1607 the settlement of Turukhansk was founded on the northern Yenisey River, near the mouth of the Lower Tunguska, and in 1619 Yeniseysky ostrog was founded on the mid-Yenisey at the mouth of the Upper Tunguska.
+These were Pomors from the Russian North, who had already been trading fur with Mangazeya in the north of the Western Siberia for quite a long time.
+In 1607, the settlement of Turukhansk was founded on the northern Yenisey River, near the mouth of the Lower Tunguska.
+In 1619, Yeniseysky ostrog was founded on the mid-Yenisey at the mouth of the Upper Tunguska.
+As the Russian state expanded across Siberia, it welcomed Bukharan merchants from Central Asia to settle in Siberia.
+Bukharans formed diaspora communities that participated in important trade circulation and served the Russian imperial state in commerce-related and diplomatic roles.

 In 1620, a group of fur hunters led by the semi-legendary Demid Pyanda started out from Turukhansk on what would become a very protracted journey.
-According to folk tales related a century after the fact, in the three and a half years from 1620 to 1624 Pyanda allegedly traversed the total of 4,950 mi of hitherto unknown large Siberian rivers.
+According to folk tales related a century after the fact, in the three and a half years from 1620 to 1624, Pyanda allegedly traversed the total of 4,950 mi of hitherto unknown large Siberian rivers.
 He explored some 1,430 mi of the Lower Tunguska (Nizhnyaya Tunguska in Russian) and, having reached the upper part of the Tunguska, he came upon the great Siberian river Lena and explored some 1,500 mi of its length.
 By doing this, he may have become the first Russian to reach Yakutia and meet Yakuts.
 He returned up the Lena until it became too rocky and shallow, and by land reached Angara.
 In this way, Pyanda may have become the first Russian to meet Buryats.
 He built new boats and explored some 870 mi of the Angara, finally reaching Yeniseysk and discovering that the Angara (a Buryat name) and Upper Tunguska (Verkhnyaya Tunguska, as initially known by the Russian people) were one and the same river.